nurdigitalmarketing/people-also-ask-extractor/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name] at [your.email@example.com].
+For any inquiries or feedback, please contact NUR® Digital Marketing at [info@nur.it].